alexandregz/twofactor_gauthenticator/README.md

 ![QR-Code example](https://raw.github.com/alexandregz/twofactor_gauthenticator/master/screenshots/005-settings_qr_code.png)

-Also, you can add "Recovery codes" for use one time (they delete when are used))
+Also, you can add "Recovery codes" for use one time (they delete when are used).
+Recovery codes are OPTIONAL, so they can not appears

 ![Recovery codes](https://raw.github.com/alexandregz/twofactor_gauthenticator/master/screenshots/006-recovery_codes.png)